*ITEC 6310 3.00 Research Methods in Information Technology

 *ITEC 6970 3.00 Advanced Topics in Information Technology

-Introduces emerging and "hot" topics in information technology discussed in the research literature.
+This course Introduces emerging and "hot" topics in information technology discussed in the research literature.
 Topics will rotate annually and will focus on a specific area of interest to the instructor that is not covered in existing courses.
 Proposed topics include information systems security, service–oriented architecture, management of IT, web services.

 Up to six credits of elective courses from other units may be taken in place of credits from the MAIST core, where appropriate to support students’ research or career specializations, and with permission of their supervisors and the Graduate Program Director.